victorjckim/work_samples/README.md

-Work samples of React and C#/.NET
+Work samples of React, C#/.NET, and SQL
-SQL stored procedures not included